-Click on the image below to download the pattern templates
+Click the link below to download the pattern templates

 *For best results, print the templates directly from google docs (click file on the left and print).
 If you are using explorer or firefox….make sure you hit "fit to printable area", or "print actual size" in the printer preferences.

 ** Please do not re-post the link to these templates on your own website!
 Thank you!

 You will also need:

 Large fabric scraps for the top wedges, a 5" x width of fabric strip for the middle (plus a little extra for the large size), a fat quarter for the back, a bag of poly-fill stuffing, and a button and thread for the center.